 Oriana Tang studies English at Yale University.
 Her poetry and prose have been recognized by the Connecticut Poetry Circuit, the National Scholastic Art & Writing Awards, the Poetry Society of the United Kingdom, and the Adroit Prizes, among others, and appear in the Best Teen Writing of 2014, PANK, the Sierra Nevada Review, Killing the Angel, and Winter Tangerine Review.
 She was a 2015 U.S. Presidential Scholar in the Arts and a 2015 Davidson Fellow in Literature, and grew up in New Jersey.

 Jenny Tinghui Zhang is a Chinese-American writer.
-She is currently an MFA candidate in nonfiction at the University of Wyoming, and a 2016 VONA fellow.
-Her work has appeared in Revolution House, damselfly, Sediments, Apogee, and The Rumpus.
+She is an MFA candidate in nonfiction at the University of Wyoming, and a 2016 VONA fellow.
+Her work appears in Revolution House, damselfly, Sediments, Apogee, and The Rumpus.
 Find her at jnnyzhng.com.

 Julie Zuckerman‘s debut novel-in-stories, The Book of Jeremiah, was the runner up for the 2018 Press 53 Award for Short Fiction and will be published by Press 53 in May 2019.
 Her writing has appeared or is forthcoming in Okay Donkey, Crab Orchard Review, Salt Hill, The SFWP Quarterly, Ellipsis, Sixfold, Five:2:One, The Coil, and The MacGuffin, among others.
 A native of Connecticut, she now lives in Israel with her husband and four children.
 Find her on Twitter at @jbzuckerman.